The Royal Alexandra Interprovincial Bridge, Ottawa, Canada

 Tuned Mass Damper for Bridges

-A&H Custom Machine supplied eight 5 tonne TMDs to stabilize the Royal Alexandria Bridge and help to reduce the vibrations that occur due to the large amount of traffic as well as other environmental factors.
+A&H Custom Machine supplied eight 5 tonne TMDs to stabilize the Royal Alexandra Bridge and help to reduce the vibrations that occur due to the large amount of traffic as well as other environmental factors.
 As part of a team of specialists assigned to the project, A&H Custom Machine provided engineering and design, material strength testing, fabrication and assembly, and commissioning of the TMDs.

 The team at A&H Custom Machine is proud to have played a small role in preserving the Royal Alexandra Interprovincial Bridge for the transport of goods and people between Ontario and Quebec.